Aaron Coleman: Tenure

+In February 2022, the Kansas Democratic Party suspended Coleman for two years.

+Other campaigns

+In November 2023, Coleman was defeated in his bid for a seat on the Turner USD 202 Board of Education in Wyandotte County.

 Legal troubles and allegations of wrongdoing

+Coleman has been accused of engaging in abusive, harassing and/or unlawful behavior on a series of occasions.

+Juvenile misconduct

 After his 2020 Kansas House primary victory, Coleman's past history generated significant controversy, leading to him admitting that he had leaked revenge porn in middle school when he was 12.
 He has also admitted to bullying, extortion, and threats of physical violence at his middle school.

-The Kansas City Star reported that in May 2015, when Coleman was 14, he was arrested and charged for threatening to shoot a girl at another high school.
+The Kansas City Star reported that in 2015, when Coleman was 14, he was arrested and charged for threatening to shoot a girl at another high school.
 He was initially charged with a felony count of making a criminal threat, but later pleaded guilty to a misdemeanor charge of harassment.

 Coleman has apologized for his bullying, extortion, and revenge porn activities.
 Coleman asserted he had experienced child abuse from his elementary school teachers.
 On June 17, 2020, Coleman said, on Facebook, that he spent “the vast majority” of his elementary school education “in a closet” instead of getting proper help at school.
 Coleman claims that he was diagnosed with post-traumatic stress disorder at 15.
-Turner USD #202 school district, where Coleman went to elementary school, stated that they do not “put kids in closets”.
+Turner USD #202 school district, where Coleman went to elementary school, stated that it does not “put kids in closets”.

-Domestic violence

-Coleman's ex-girlfriend, Taylor Passow, has alleged that on December 27, 2019, Coleman choked and slapped her in a hot tub.
-Passow said that in another incident on December 31, Coleman slapped and choked her again and told her to kill herself.
-The Topeka Capitol-Journal reported that Coleman also sent Passow a text message that said, "I hope you get abducted raped chopped up and have ya pieces scattered and Burnt in different locations."
-Furthermore, Coleman allegedly told Passow that if she became pregnant, "'I will have to kill you and the baby'".
-Coleman later acknowledged having been abusive to Passow, but denied choking her.

-Other legal troubles
+Allegations and charges of adult misconduct

+Harassment

 On December 4, 2020, Kathleen Lynch, a Wyandotte County, Kansas judge, issued a temporary anti-stalking order (no-contact order) against Coleman after Brandie Armstrong, the campaign manager for Frownfelter, accused Coleman of harassment.
 The two later reached an agreement.

+In 2021, Democratic House Minority Leader Tom Sawyer accused Coleman of having threatened Sawyer's former chief of staff, Heather Scanlon.

-In October 2021, Coleman was banned from all offices of the Kansas Department of Labor after allegedly accosting a police officer in "a loud and demanding tone" when demanding to enter a restricted section of the agency's Topeka headquarters.
+In October 2021, Kansas Department of Labor Secretary Amber Shultz sent Coleman a letter notifying him that he had been banned from all Department of Labor offices.
+The letter alleged that Coleman had attempted to enter an employees-only area of the agency's Topeka headquarters and had accosted a police officer in "a loud and demanding tone".
 Coleman disputed this account.